-In the world of retail, the COVID-19 pandemic has changed the cards on the table.
-So what are the new opportunities?
+Which are the new opportunities in the retail world?
 In this post, we have summarized them in a formula, that of the new 3P marketing mix.

 Today, we are immersed in a reality that, just over a year ago, no one could have imagined.
 The pandemic triggered by the spread of COVID-19 has radically changed our lives, has disrupted our daily habits, and has had an enormous impact on the world economy, as well as local economies, from large to small.